josephcgriffiths/Todo-list/README.md

 Something I have wanted to do in this project is to place asserts everywhere as a means of avoiding errors/understanding where I have gone wrong.

 So far with my limited experience I have run into seg faults on numerous occasions and have spent more time debugging.
 I have seen online that asserts may help me when debugging.

+In the last commit I was glad I managed to add a new field to the struct for tasks.
+This saw me adding a number, along with functions that manage the numbers as a task is deleted.